sparksp/phills.me.uk/content/project/crowdlab.md

 One of the biggest improvements was enabling content additions and amends to be made by the client services team through a web interface.
 In the early versions of CrowdLab, such work was done by the development team.

-After the migration was complete, I designed and implemented new features from the API / Database point of view, and considered the wider reaching affects of features.
+After the migration was complete, I designed and implemented new features from the API / Database point of view, and considered the wider reaching effects of features.

 I also managed the cloud servers for the staging and production environments, working toward automating as many processes as possible with Ansible.